Black Army of Hungary: Dissolution

 Meanwhile, the disappointed John Albert gathered an army at the eastern border of Hungary and attacked the vicinity of Kassa (Košice) and Tokaj, also in 1490.
 John Corvinus accepted Vladislaus as his feudal lord and helped him in his coronation (he personally handed the crown to him).
 Vladislaus married the widowed Queen Beatrice in order to acquire her assets of 500,000 forints.
 This would have allowed him to cover the expenses of the Black Army stationed in Moravia and upper Silesia and the cost of transporting them home to Upper Hungary to defend it from the Polish army of John Albert.
-John Filipec, on the behalf of the new king, helped to convince Silesian Black Army leader John Haugwitz to return to duty in exchange for 100,000 forints.
-The Hungarian-Czech army of 18,000 met the Polish troops in December 1491 in the Battle of Eperjes (Prešov), which was a decisive victory for the Black Army.

-John Albert withdrew to Poland and promised that he had no further claims to the throne.
+John Filipec, on behalf of the new king, helped to convince Silesian Black Army leader John Haugwitz to return to duty in exchange for 100,000 forints.
+The Hungarian–Czech army of 18,000 met the Polish troops in December 1491 in the Battle of Eperjes (Prešov), which was a decisive victory for the Black Army.
+John Albert withdrew to Poland and renounced his claim to the throne.

 The Black Army was sent to the south region to fight the Ottoman invasions.
 While waiting for their wages, they sought plunder in the nearby villages.
 The National Council ordered Paul Kinizsi to stop the plundering at all costs.
 He arrived in Szegednic-Halászfalu in late August 1492, where he dispersed the Black Army led by Haugwitz.
 Of the 8,000 members, 2,000 were able to escape to western Styria, where they continued to pillage the countryside.
 The prisoners were escorted to Buda, where the Black Army was officially disbanded and they were allowed to leave abroad under the condition never to come back and claim their payment.
 They joined the forces already in Austria.
 They confronted Count Georg Eynczinger on 7 May 1493, at Thaya, where they were all killed or captured and tortured to death.
 The last remaining mercenaries were integrated into local garrisons, such as the one in Nándorfehérvár (Belgrade) under the leadership of Balthasar Tettauer, brother of Wilhelm Tettauer.
 They were so frustrated about their financial status that they allied with Ottoman Mihaloğlu Ali Bey to secretly hand over the fort to his sultan, Bayezid II.
 When their plan surfaced, Paul Kinizsi intervened in May 1494 before their act could take place.
 He arrested the captain and his troops for treason and starved them to death.